e-mail: bok@dhit.pl

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
 Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.

-Neodymium magnets produce strong magnetic fields that can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
-They can also destroy devices like video players, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets away from these electronic devices.
+Neodymium magnets produce strong magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
+They can also destroy videos, televisions, CRT computer monitors.
+Remember not to place neodymium magnets close to these electronic devices.

 Dhit sp. z o.o. logo